Consequences, causes, and healing prevention

 Although an increased intestinal permeability (leaky gut) is a real symptom recognized by science, alternative medicine practitioners and nutritionists most frequently identify this unique medical condition.
-Proponents claim that leaky gut results in chronic inflammation throughout the body, which also contributes to a wider range of conditions like rheumatoid arthritis, chronic fatigue syndrome, migraines, lupus, autism, and multiple sclerosis.
+Proponents claim that leaky gut results in chronic inflammation throughout the body, contributing to a wider range of conditions like rheumatoid arthritis, chronic fatigue syndrome, migraines, lupus, autism, and multiple sclerosis.

 Causes of Leaky Gut